Georgia Alcohol Rehab

 Our Approach to Alcohol Addiction Treatment

-Addiction of any kind can and does destroy lives.
-Alcohol is especially dangerous in this regard since it is so widely acceptable to drink and many people don’t realize they have a problem until it’s too late and the brain and body have already developed a dependence upon alcohol.
-Someone working towards recovery will need to develop new coping skills and habits in order to deal with being around alcohol as it is unavoidable.
-Our long list of holistic treatments introduces clients to these more positive coping mechanisms, making it easier to reduce cravings in a healthy way.
+Addiction of any kind destroys lives.
+Alcohol is especially dangerous because it is so widely acceptable to drink.
+Many people don’t realize they have a problem until it’s too late and the brain and body have already developed a dependence.
+Being around alcohol is often unavoidable.
+Someone working towards recovery will need to develop new coping skills and habits.
+Our long list of holistic treatments introduces clients to these more positive coping mechanisms.
+This makes it easier to reduce cravings in a healthy way.

-We also utilize a network of detox centers alongside our programs, psychotherapy, and medication management to ensure that our clients receive the highest possible level of care during their time through detox and into recovery.
+We also partner with a network of detox centers to ensure that our clients receive the highest possible level of care.
 We want to help make this transition into sobriety as safe as possible, and we understand the effect withdrawal has on our clients.
-By integrating these programs with our holistic therapies, we are able to provide clients with the resources needed to assist and accelerate the recovery process.

 Step #1 – Walk Clients Safely Through Alcohol Detox

-It is important that individuals wanting to get sober seek professional guidance as withdrawal symptoms from long-term alcohol addiction can be deadly.
-At The Summit Wellness Group, we immediately work to stabilize our clients and walk them through the detox process.
-We partner with a network of Georgia alcohol detox centers that are experienced at helping people through the worst and most dangerous first stages of alcohol withdrawal.
+It is important that individuals wanting to get sober seek professional guidance for detox.
+Withdrawal symptoms from long-term alcohol addiction can be deadly.
+At The Summit Wellness Group, we immediately work to stabilize our clients and walk them through this process.
+We partner with a network of Georgia alcohol detox centers that are experienced in helping people through the worst and most dangerous first stages of withdrawal.